 There are many different kinds of tofu, but the basic ones are: soft, firm and extra firm.

-Soft tofu is also known as silken tofu because of its fine, smooth texture, which comes from it being made with rich, creamy soy milk.
+Soft tofu is also known as ‘silken tofu’ because of its fine, smooth texture, which comes from it being made with rich, creamy soy milk.
 You’ll find it in the cold section of supermarkets in plastic tubs/wrapping bathed in water.
-It is ideal for salads, soups, puree as an additive to dips, or deep fried.
-Try these delicious dishes: Sundubu and Agedashi Tofu (Deep-fried tofu in Soy).
+It is ideal for salads, soups, pureed as an additive to dips, or deep fried.

-Sometimes also called cotton tofu, it is in the cold section of your supermarket and has the firmness of red meat, but bounces back when pressed firmly.
-It is great added to soups, stir-fries and grilling.
-Try these dishes: Goya Chanpuru (Bitter Melon Stir-fry Okinawan Style) and Tofu Patty with Oroshi Ponzu.
+Sometimes also called ‘cotton tofu’, it is found in the cold section of your supermarket and has the firmness of red meat, but bounces back when pressed firmly.
+It is great added to soups, stir fries and for grilling.

-Also known as hard tofu, it is found in vacuum packs in the cold section.
+Also known as ‘hard tofu’, it is found in vacuum packs in the cold section.
 It is the easiest to cook because it has the lowest amount of water content and it has a meaty texture.
-Like medium tofu, it can be used in stir-fries, soups and for grilling.
-Try these dishes: Classic Gado-Gado and Pan-fried Chicken Thigh in Yakitori Sauce
+Like medium tofu, it can be used in stir fries, soups and for grilling.

 The most important part of using tofu is getting rid of the water content before cooking, as around 90% of tofu is water.

-For stir-fries, grilling and deep frying such as in Ramen Noodles with Spiced Tofu and Chilli Lemon Sauce you should remove a moderate to a lot of water.
+For stir-fries, grilling and deep frying, you should remove a moderate to high amount of water.

 To remove a medium amount of water, wrap in paper towel and place on tilted board for 20 minutes.
 Then place in a large bowl, place a light weight on top and let stand for another 20 minutes.